Governors, Biden administration push to quadruple efficient heating, AC units by 2030

 “There is already a huge increase in heat pump installations in the U.S. Heat pump units outsold gas furnace units, previously the most popular type of heating system, last year,” said Amanda Smith, a senior scientist at Project Drawdown, citing data from the International Energy Agency.

-White House national climate adviser Ali Zaidi Zaidi noted rising demand for heat pumps will stimulate domestic manufacturing.
+White House National Climate Advisor Ali Zaidi noted rising demand for heat pumps will stimulate domestic manufacturing.
 But many clean energy businesses report shortages of qualified installers.

 “Overall, the benefits do outweigh the limitations in most places, but there are some limitations,” she said.